-On the surface, it looks like the purpose of a headline is to introduce the content of a webpage.
+On the surface, it looks like the purpose of a title is to introduce the content of a webpage.
 But of course—you know that’s not it at all!
-Your headline’s strategic function is to gain buy-in from your reader.
+Your title or headline’s strategic function is to gain buy-in from your reader.

 A great headline performs like a great email subject line: get it right, and you’ll buy enough time to keep your reader reading.
 Get it wrong, and it won’t matter how great the rest of your content is—no-one will get there.
 Writers who recognize the importance of headlines will often brainstorm a dozen or more options before picking the strongest one.
 So get cracking!
 Use these tips to keep you on track.

 Where do you expect most of your webpage traffic to come from?
 You should know this before you start writing.
 Your audience and their pathway to your page should influence your content strategy.
 If you’re targeting organic search, then SEO and keywords will be critical factors in your headline’s or page title’s success.
 If you’re targeting social media traffic, then urgency and ‘consequence‘ will be far more important.

 Your audience has a choice to make: to read or not to read.
 Nine times out of ten, your headline is the deciding factor.
 Whether it’s battling for eyeballs in search results, newsfeeds, or on the page itself—if your headline doesn’t immediately promise value in exchange for your reader’s time, most people are going to ‘pass’.
 How do headlines promise ‘value’?
 Like this.

 When introducing an action page—like a petition or an advocacy—your headline should identify an imminent threat or time-sensitive opportunity.
 When it does this, it creates consequence.
 To ignore your page is to ‘accept’ the threat or ‘miss’ the opportunity.
 What does ‘consequence’ look like in a headline?
 Here are some examples.